DataDog/datadog-agent/Dockerfiles/agent/README.md

 - `DD_API_KEY`: your API key (**required**)
 - `DD_SITE`: Destination site for your metrics, traces, and logs.
 Valid options are datadoghq.com for the Datadog US site, and datadoghq.eu for the Datadog EU site.
 - `DD_HOSTNAME`: hostname to use for metrics (if autodetection fails)
+- `DD_DD_URL`: optional setting to override the url for metric submission
 - `DD_TAGS`: host tags, separated by spaces.
 For example: `simple-tag-0 tag-key-1:tag-value-1`
 - `DD_CHECK_RUNNERS`: the agent runs all checks concurrently by default (default value = `4` runners).
 To run the checks sequentially, set the value to `1`.
 If you need to run a high number of checks (or slow checks) the `collector-queue` component might fall behind and fail the healthcheck.
 You can increase the number of runners to run checks in parallel